lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

             Composite OID.
 Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
             Domain values are defined in the "Domain Separators" section below.

-  HashOID   The DER Encoding of the Object Identifier of the
-            PreHash algorithm (PH) which is passed into the function.

 Process: